amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Overview
 ++++++++

-The Amanzi simulator evolves a system of conservation equations for reacting flows in porous media, as detailed in the ASCEM report entitled "Mathematical Formulation Requirements and Specifications for the Process Models".
-The purpose of the present document is to specify the data required to execute Amanzi.
-This specification should be regarded as a companion to the MRD, and parameterizations of the individual submodels are consistent between Amanzi, the MRD and this document.
+The present document describes how to specify the data required to execute Amanzi and perform a simulation.
+This specification should be regarded as a companion to the mathematical requirements document entitled "*Mathematical Formulation Requirements and Specifications for the Process Models*"`ASCEM-HPC-ProcessModels_2011`__, and parameterizations of the individual submodels are consistent between Amanzi, the mathematical requirements document and this document.

 Models can be setup and valid, human-readable XML input files can be generated using Akuna.
 Example input files are available in the Amanzi source repository.

 XML Schema 2.0
 ++++++++++++++